Do I have to follow all the modules in numeric order (1, 2, 3…)?

 How are the courses organized?

-Every module 1 to 6 is a two-day course in a hotel conference room, where one or more teachers will take you through the main topic(s) of the module with a mix of theory and interactive sessions.
-There is no test or evaluation at the end of each module (and therefore, no certification for individual modules), but if you take up the entire course track from module 1 to module 6, you will get access to module 7, which is the assessment module that will grant you certification as a CISO.
+Every module 1 to 6 is a two-day course in a hotel conference room, where one or more teachers will take you through the module’s main topic(s) with a mix of theory and interactive sessions.
+There is no test or evaluation at the end of each module (and, therefore, no certification for individual modules).
+Still, if you take up the entire course track from module 1 to module 6, you will get access to module 7, which is the assessment module that will grant you certification as a CISO.

 When based in Flanders, can I make use of the KMO Portefeuille for this course?